 Because of the mentioned oversight, you can expect that will you frequently encounter some nasty gunfight with some silly and broken A.I. enemies that apparently has pin-point, homing accuracy to our hero.
 Furthermore, as with most cases during my play-through you’ll probably be dead within seconds before you even get a chance to do anything about it.
 As I’ve said the A.I. here seems to be broken because of their somehow heightened sense of vision that can give genome soldiers a run for their money.
 While I appreciate the difficulty, it would really help that they also give the players a slight even playing field, to which I really found none.
 I was not informed that the difficulty came in the form of very difficult controls.

 Someone set his expectations a bit high.
 I really wanted to like this title but after playing and trying to find something positive I ended up really disappointed in the end.
 It really feels that the game wasn’t made with the same love and passion as with other Squeenix titles and to be really honest, Left Alive looks like a title that could have been made 10-15 years or a couple of gaming generations ago.
 What’s even sadder is I’ve played games way back that are better than this…

 In a nutshell, Left Alive is trying its very best to fill in What Metal Gear vacated more than 3 years go.
-I won’t mince words here and say this straight – they really failed this time… In almost every department.
+Like the very capable A.I. here, I’m going to shoot straight – they really failed this time… In almost every department.
 Please do yourself a favor and try to steer clear away from this game.